mcdemarco/the-new-kitchen-cookbook/poultry/scaloppini.md

 ## Variants

 The recipe allows chicken breast meat instead, but I haven't tried that yet.

+[For Passover](http://archive.jsonline.com/features/food/passover-recipes-neednt-sacrifice-flavor-gj951ub-198834501.html), you can pre-coat the turkey tenders in 1/4 c. rice (warning: kitniyot), almond, or matzah cake flour (mixed with the spices), dunk in egg (mixed with the salt), and coat with matzah meal.

+You can top with young Japanese knotweed shoots instead of scallion.